 The purposes of these guidelines are to:

-- Focus the attention of the parties on the desirability of resolving claim expeditiously.
+- Focus the attention of the parties on the benefits of resolving a claim expeditiously.

 - Enable each party to obtain the information they reasonably need in order to enter into an appropriate settlement and/or to make and consider an appropriate offer; and

-- If an early resolution is not achievable, lay the ground for expeditious conduct of proceedings by:
+- If an early resolution is not achievable, lay the groundwork for expeditious conduct of proceedings by:

 - undertaking an assessment of the claim at the outset to help inform each party’s respective position with respect to liability; and

-- narrowing down the relevant issues pertaining to the claim at an earlier stage to minimise time delay.
+- narrowing down the relevant issues at an earlier stage to minimise delays.

 Other benefits in doing so include:

-- The Claimant can feel they have had the opportunity to “have their day” much earlier in the process.
+- The Claimant can feel they have been heard on issues important to them much earlier in the process.

-- Unnecessary costs burden and time delays for all parties including the Claimant, Employer and lawyers would be significantly reduced.
+- Reducing unnecessary costs burden and time delays for all parties including the Claimant, Employer and lawyers.